malramsay64/phd-thesis/01_Introduction/ortho-terphenyl.md

 it still retains many of the characteristics of ortho-terphenyl, replicating behaviour observed in experimental data.
-The incoherent scattering function $F^s(q, t)$ displays the same two step relaxation process observed within simulations for both translational and rotational motion.[@Wahnstrom1993,@Wahnstrom1997,@Lombardo2006] This has allowed investigations of dynamic heterogeneities,
+The incoherent scattering function $F^s(q, t)$ displays the same two-step relaxation process observed within simulations for both translational and rotational motion.[@Wahnstrom1993,@Wahnstrom1997,@Lombardo2006] This has allowed investigations of dynamic heterogeneities,